binarybottle/optimize_layouts/README_keyboards.md

   ``python optimize_layout.py``

-  #### Assign the next 15 letters to the 15 remaining top-20 keys
+  #### Assign the next 12 letters to the 12 remaining top-18 keys
-  For each of Step 1's 65,520 configuration files, a branch-and-bound algorithm efficiently probes the 1.3 trillion (15!) possible permutations, to optimally arrange the next 15 letters for that configuration.
+  For each of Step 1's 720,720 configuration files, a branch-and-bound algorithm efficiently probes the 479 million (12!) possible permutations, to optimally arrange the next 12 letters for that configuration.
-  This results in 20 filled positions:
+  This results in 18 filled positions:

   ╭───────────────────────────────────────────────╮
-  │  Q  │  W  │  E  │  R  ║  U  │  I  │  O  │  P  │
+  │     │  W  │  E  │  R  ║  U  │  I  │  O  │     │
   ├─────┼─────┼─────┼─────╫─────┼─────┼─────┼─────┤
   │  A  │  S  │  D  │  F  ║  J  │  K  │  L  │  ;  │
   ├─────┼─────┼─────┼─────╫─────┼─────┼─────┼─────┤